 Other highlights of the Reykjanes peninsula

-You could go visit the small fishing town of Grindavík and the 100-year-old Reykjanes Lighthouse.
+You could stop by the Blue Lagoon geothermal spa and the 100-year-old Reykjanes Lighthouse.
 Crossing the Bridge Between Continents is another way to see the Mid-Atlantic Ridge up close.

 Other volcanic attractions in Iceland

-It’s needless to say that the Land of Fire and Ice has a variety of volcanic highlights to enjoy.
+Needless to say that the Land of Fire and Ice has plenty of volcanic highlights to enjoy.

-You could come admire the high peaks and volcanoes dotted around the island, forming a truly incredible landscape.
+You could admire the moss-covered lava fields and volcanoes dotted around the island, forming a truly incredible landscape.
 But where should you go exactly?
-We’ve compiled a list of the top volcanic areas and locations you could visit:
+We’ve put together a list of the top volcanic areas and locations you could visit:

 1. Þingvellir National Park

-We’ve talked a lot about the Mid-Atlantic Ridge.
-Another way to witness this tear in the Earth’s crust is at Þingvellir National Park.
+We’ve already talked about the Mid-Atlantic Ridge.
+Another place to see this tear in the Earth’s crust is Þingvellir National Park.
 This is a cultural and geological wonder of Iceland and the world.

-Here you can see the effects of the tectonic plate movements on the Icelandic landscape.
-It was also inscribed as a UNESCO World Heritage Site because of its cultural significance.
+Here, you can see the effects of the tectonic plate movements on the Icelandic landscape. Þingvellir is also a UNESCO World Heritage Site because of its cultural significance.
 This is where the first parliament of Iceland, the Alþingi, was founded in the 10th century.

 2. Vík í Mýrdal

-Travel along the south coast and you’ll admire the infamous Eyjafjallajökull as well as the ice caps of the region.
-It’s a sight to behold!
+Travel along the south coast and see the infamous Eyjafjallajökull volcano, as well as the ice caps of the region.
+It’s a sight you won’t want to miss!

-Then you’ll want to stop by the quaint village of Vík í Mýrdal and go for a walk on the nearby Reynisfjara black sand beach.
+Then you’ll want to stop by the quaint village of Vík í Mýrdal to take a walk on the nearby Reynisfjara black sand beach.

 4. Volcanic craters in North Iceland

-Touring the Ring Road?
-You’ll want to go admire the large craters and calderas of the otherworldly Lake Mývatn area.
+If you’re touring the Ring Road, you’ll want to check out the large craters and calderas of the otherworldly Lake Mývatn area.
 This region is renowned for its unusual terrain and geothermal activity.

-The first one of note is the Krafla caldera.
-It has a diameter of 10 kilometers (6 miles) so it is vast!
-You could also visit the Hverfell volcanic crater located nearby.
-With a diameter of 1 kilometer (0.6 miles), it is one of the biggest tephra craters in Europe.
+Top of your list should be the vast volcanic system of Krafla, with a diameter of 10 km (6 mi).
+You could also visit the nearby Hverfell volcanic crater, one of the biggest tephra craters in Europe.

 5. Westman Islands

 Journey to Heimaey, a volcanic island that’s part of the Westman Islands archipelago.
-It is located just off the south coast and has a rich cultural and seismic history.
-Come witness the lava fields that engulfed some of the houses on the island during the eruption of 1973.
+It’s located just off the south coast and has a rich cultural and seismic history.
+Come witness the lava fields that engulfed some of the houses on the island during the 1973 eruption.

 Hike to the top of Mount Eldfell, discover the stunning elephant rock formation, and sail around the islands.
 You might even catch sight of whales, seals, and puffins.